Get started using the Google Cloud console (GKE)

 Retest the policy

 Again, test the policy by deploying a sample container image to the cluster.
-This time, you must deploy the image using the digest rather than a tag like 1.0 or latest, as Binary Authorization will use both the image path and digest to look up attestations.
+This time, you must deploy the image using the digest rather than a tag like 1.0 or latest, as Binary Authorization will use the digest to look up attestations.
 Here, Binary Authorization allows the image to be deployed because the required attestation has been made.

 To deploy the image, execute the following command: